-The residency is directed towards producing future academicians in Emergency Medicine and, as such, places a heavy emphasis on academic and leadership pursuits.
+The residency is directed towards producing future leaders in Emergency Medicine and, as such, places emphasis on academic and leadership pursuits.
 The program offers a breadth of experience in education, research, administration, advocacy, and Emergency Medicine subspecialties.
 Our goal is to provide a wealth of opportunities to the resident who is hungry for exposure to many different aspects of Emergency Medicine while in training.
 In addition, for those residents seeking to focus in more detail on a certain aspect of Emergency Medicine, longitudinal concentrations are available in nearly every subspecialty.
 All trainees must complete and write up an independent research project, prepare a select numbers of abstracts from the literature, and may participate as a junior editor of the Journal of Emergency Medicine, which is based at UC San Diego.
 Approximately one-third of our graduates enter full-time academic positions, one-third enter groups associated with residency training programs with access to academic pursuits, and one-third join community hospital-based private groups.

 UCSD Medical Center is designated as one of the few Comprehensive Cancer Care Facilities in the state of California.
 We are a Level 1 Trauma Center, Burn Center, Hyperbaric dive chamber, STEMI center, Stroke center, Transplant center that serves a diverse population of inner city and suburban patients, while offering accredited training programs in all of the major medical and surgical specialties.